Alimir/wp-ulike/readme.md

 ## How To Use this plugin? ##
-Just install the plugin and activate the "automatic display" in plugin configuration panel.
-(WP ULike has three auto options for the post, comments, buddypress activities & bbPress Topics.)
+Just install the plugin and activate "automatic display" in plugin configuration panel.
+(WP ULike has four auto options for posts, comments, buddypress activities & bbPress Topics.)
-Also you can use this function and shortcode for the post likes:
+Also you can use of the following function and shortcode for your posts:
 *   Function:
 ```php
 if(function_exists('wp_ulike')) wp_ulike('get');